 - Product liability cases, in which injuries occur as the result of defective or dangerous products;

-- Medical malpractice, in which a medical error or mistake results in injuries or damages; and
+- Medical malpractice, in which a medical error or mistake results in injuries or damages;

 - Wrongful death, in cases where unintentional injuries result in death.

 Elements of A Personal Injury Lawsuit

 Under Chapter 31 of Oregon Revised Statutes, tort actions are those which seek financial compensation for injuries suffered as the result of someone’s reckless or negligent actions.
 As a tort action, elements of a personal injury lawsuit include the following:

 The legal paperwork filed by your attorney with the court on your behalf, naming the parties responsible for your injuries and the types of damages you are seeking.

 Negotiations before an impartial party with you, your attorney, and the at fault party during which an attempt will be made to settle or resolve your case.

 A financial amount agreed upon by all parties out of court to compensate you for your injuries and resolve your claim.